midlourenco/midlourenco/README.md

 👩‍🎓I have background in Economics

-🏭I have experience as product manager and sourcing specialist in purchasing in promotional gifts and farmaceuticals markets.
+🏭I have experience as product manager and sourcing specialist in purchasing in promotional gifts and farmaceuticals industries.